About Relevance Generative Answering (RGA)

 Note

-With document-level content retrieval complete, RGA now knows the most contextually relevant items to which the user has access.
-The next step is to identify the most relevant passages from those items.
+With first-stage content retrieval complete, the RGA model now knows the most contextually relevant items for the query in the index to which the user has access.
+The next step is to identify the most relevant chunks of text from those items.
+The chunks of text will be used as the raw data from which the answer will be generated.

-The RGA model uses the passage-level word embeddings vector space in its memory to find the most relevant passages from the top 100 items identified in the document-level retrieval step.
-The RGA model does this by embedding the user query into the vector space and performs a vector search to find the passages with the highest semantic similarity with the query.
+The RGA model uses the embeddings vector space in its memory to find the most relevant segments of text (chunks) from the most relevant items identified during first-stage content retrieval.
+As shown in the following diagram, at query time the RGA model embeds the query into the vector space and performs a vector search to find the chunks with the highest semantic similarity with the query.

-What results is a select collection of the most contextually relevant passages from your enterprise’s most relevant items.
-The RGA model is now ready to create the prompt that will be sent to the GPT LLM that will be used to generate the answer.
+Second-stage content retrieval results in a collection of the most relevant chunks of text from the most relevant items in the index.
+The RGA model now has everything it needs to create the prompt, that includes the most relevant chunks, that the generative LLM will use to generate the answer.

 Answer generation

 RGA uses an OpenAI GPT-3.5 LLM to generate the answer.
-While RGA leverages GPT’s linguistic capabilities to generate the answer, Coveo controls the content that serves as the raw data from which the text is generated.
+While RGA leverages GPT’s linguistic capabilities, RGA’s two-stage content retrieval ensures that Coveo controls the content that serves as the raw data from which the text is generated.

 The answer generation process includes the following steps: